Ziyavudin Magomedov: 2008–2012: Rapid rise during Medvedev's presidency

-Magomedov toiled on the margins of Russian business until Dmitry Medvedev became Vladimir Putin’s place-holder president.
+Magomedov toiled on the margins of Russian business until Dmitry Medvedev became Vladimir Putin's place-holder president.
 Then in just three years Ziyavudin made most of his fortune through transport and logistics deals, often with the state.
 Magomedov's business enjoyed wild success during Dmitry Medvedev's presidency.
 In 2009, the magazine Finance valued his wealth at $70 million.
 A year later, Magomedov's worth had jumped to $800 million."Summa really only became an economic power in the last two years.
 They are essentially a Medvedev project," says one senior international banker.
-Financial Times, "Russia: Eyes on the prize", 2012 Media and analysts associated Magomedov’s success with the role of Arkady Dvorkovich, who, as an assistant and then deputy to Medvedev, oversaw the fuel and energy complex, industry, agriculture and transport — the main sectors in which Summa was one way or another present.Ziyavudin once studied in the same course at the Faculty of Economics of Moscow State University together with Medvedev’s longtime ally and assistant Arkady Dvorkovich.
+Financial Times, "Russia: Eyes on the prize", 2012Media and analysts associated Magomedov's success with the role of Arkady Dvorkovich, who, as an assistant and then deputy to Medvedev, oversaw the fuel and energy complex, industry, agriculture and transport — the main sectors in which Summa was one way or another present.Ziyavudin once studied in the same course at the Faculty of Economics of Moscow State University together with Medvedev's longtime ally and assistant Arkady Dvorkovich.
 The friendship remained for many years.
-Dvorkovich, being Medvedev's deputy, oversaw the fuel and energy complex, industry, agriculture and transport — the main sectors in which Summa was one way or another present.Novaya Gazeta, "Summozakluchenie", 2022The Magomedovs’ largest customers were the structures of the Ministry of Transport, which was supervised by Dvorkovich.
+Dvorkovich, being Medvedev's deputy, oversaw the fuel and energy complex, industry, agriculture and transport — the main sectors in which Summa was one way or another present.Novaya Gazeta, "Summozakluchenie", 2022The Magomedovs' largest customers were the structures of the Ministry of Transport, which was supervised by Dvorkovich.
 The amount of such contracts for 2012–2015 exceeded 120 billion rubles (approx. $4 billion by average exchange rate).Forbes Russia magazine, "Family Affairs.
-How the Magomedov Brothers Built Their Business and the Consequences of Their Dispute", 2018Thanks to his connections with Medvedev’s right-hand man, Magomedov rapidly ascended in status.
+How the Magomedov Brothers Built Their Business and the Consequences of Their Dispute", 2018Thanks to his connections with Medvedev's right-hand man, Magomedov rapidly ascended in status.
 In 2010, he became Russia's representative in APEC and by 2012 he held the position of Chairman of ABAC, the APEC Business Advisory Council.